Arms of Pietro Card. Aldobrandini, Camerlengo of the Holy Roman Church (1599-1621), surmounted by the Ombrellone, crossed keys.

 On Saturday, March 12, the committee which had been appointed to study the credentials and the law applying to Cardinal Conti made their report.
 Cardinal Giustiniani stated that in justice his place and vote in the Conclave could not be denied.
 Cardinal de Joyeuse demanded facts and reasons for this report, so that the Cardinals could consider their conclusions and vote on what to do.
 Only seven or eight cardinals, however, supported him, and thereupon the secret ballot was taken.
 The vote in Conti's favor had only a single dissenting voice, that of Cardinal Baronius [Calenzio, pp. 662-663].

 The Conclave opened on Monday, March 14 [Gauchat, 8 n.
 1; Gattico I, p.
 343].
 The Oration de pontifice eligendo was pronounced in St. Peter's Basilica by Msgr.
-Marcello Vestrio, Secretary of Briefs to Princes [Novaes, Introduzione I, p.
+Marcello Vestrio Barbiani, Secretary of Briefs to Princes and Canon of the Vatican Basilica [Novaes, Introduzione I, p.
 291].
 The usual solemn procession escorted the Cardinals to the Pauline Chapel.
 The papal bulls regulating conclaves were read and sworn to by the Cardinals.
 The various officials of the Conclave were sworn in by the Cardinal Dean of the Sacred College in a ceremony in the Capella Paolina.
 The various Ambassadors paid their courtesy calls on the various cardinals throughout the rest of the day [Aubery, Histoire du Cardinal de Ioyeuse, p.
 64].
 There were Capitulations, as a manuscript, Codex Vaticanus Ottobonianus 2440, c.
 245, testifies [Francesco Cerroti (editor), Bibliografia di Roma medievale e moderna, I (1893), no. 5242].

 On the morning of Tuesday, March 15, the Cardinals vested in the Aula Regia and proceded to the Capella Paolina.
 The Dean of the Sacred College, Cardinal Tolomeo Galli di Como, read the Mass of the Holy Spirit, and the Cardinals received Holy Communion.
 The Masters of Ceremonies then withdrew and the Cardinals began their balloting [Diary of Joannes Paulus Mucantio: Gattico, I, p.
 344].
 On the first vote, on Tuesday, March 15, Cardinal Robert Bellarmin received 11 votes and Baronius 8 [Couderc, 25]; Farnese, Doni and Pio each had one, and Montalto two (Histoire des conclaves, 301).
 It was noticed that an alliance was being formed against Cardinal Aldobrandini [Laemmer, Meletematum, p.
 361 n.].
 At the same time, the French were trying to press Aldobrandini to join their effort to make Baronius pope.
 Joyeuse believed that they might have perhaps forty votes.
 Aldobrandini, however, stubbornly insisted that the pope should be one of his creatures.
 They could not even get him to make any committments as to exclusions.
 This gave some considerable concern to Cardinal del Monte, who was representing the interests of the Grand Duke of Tuscany.
 Aldobrandini's promotion of his close friend, San Marcello (Paolo Emilio Zacchia), presented a barrier to the success of Tuscan interests, the election of Alessandro de' Medici.
 Del Monte approached Cardinal de Joyeuse about an exclusion against San Marcello, but he was frustrated when Joyeuse refused to cooperate.
 He believed that the French were deserting the Grand Duke—which was not the case.
 Joyeuse, however, did not want to alienate Aldobrandini at this early stage in the Conclave; he hoped, once Aldobrandini realized the futility of his promotion of his own favorites, that Aldobrandini would be open to listening to French proposals and would come to back de' Medici.